dexterklui/notes/Computer/WebDev/d3js.md

 ---
-title: D3.js
 date: 2023-09-17 (Sun)
 ---

+# D3.js

-# Data Visualisation
+## Data Visualisation

-## Two general purposes
+### Two general purposes

 1. **Exploratory**
    - Present in unbiased and unleading way
    - Allows audience to connect freely and explore for any insight
    - Richard Feynman: I think on paper.
 External visual representation augment cognition process with perception
    - It helps you to ask new questions you didn't come up with
 2. **Explanatory**:
    - Conveys your insights about the data

-## 5 key lessons for successful explanatory visualisation
+### 5 key lessons for successful explanatory visualisation

 1. Understanding **context**
    - Who the audience is?
 What they need to know and do?
 2. Choosing right **type** of visualisation
 3. Removing **clutter**
    - Removing unnecessary visuals to decrease cognitive flow and make data stand out
 4. Guiding **attentions**
    - Use colours, shapes, sizes and placements
 5. Telling a **story**

-## Tool Landscape for data visualisation
+### Tool Landscape for data visualisation

 From low level to high level tools:

 1. HTML, CSS, SVG, JavaScript, DOM APIs
 2. D3, React, Angular, Panda
 3. Vega, VX, Matplotlib
 4. Semiotic, RAWGraphs
 5. Vega-Lite, Seaborn
 6. Altair
 7. Vega-lite-api
 8. ggplot2
 9. Tableau, PowerBI, QlickSense, Tibco Spotfire, Plotly

 - Vega allows you declaratively specify visualisation using only a JSON configuration object